zpydr/gnome-shell-extension-taskbar/README.md

 Chinese language support by tuhaihe
 German language support by jonnius, to-ba
-Credit to Xes, flubshi, rogst, Baltix, skoslowski, rgeary1, hkskoglund
+Credit to Xes, flubshi, rogst, Baltix

 ![TaskBar Image](https://extensions.gnome.org/static/extension-data/screenshots/screenshot_584_23.png)

 GNOME Shell Extension TaskBar
-Copyright (C) 2015 zpydr
+Copyright (C) 2014 zpydr

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by